 Problems we see when patients come to us with lower back muscle spasms

-A common problem we see is that patients wait too long before they seek help.
-By the time patients come to us for treatment, they have had problems with recurring lower back muscle pain and spasms for months or even years.
-The problem with this attitude is that by the time you come to see us, the problem is a lot more advanced and it will take a lot longer to get better.
+A common problem is that patients wait too long before seeking help.
+By the time they come to us for treatment, they have had issues with recurring lower back muscle pain and spasms for months or even years.
+The problem with this attitude is that by the time they see us, the problem is much more advanced and will take much longer to heal.

-Wearing a brace to ‘support’ your back will also not be a good form of treatment.
-The brace might be giving you the stability that you feel you need, but once you take it off, you simply feel weak and sore.
-Wearing a brace long-term is a big problem, because you could get very dependent on it.
+Wearing a brace to ‘support’ your back is also not a good treatment for lower back spasms.
+The brace might give you the stability you need, but once you take it off, you simply feel weak and sore.
+Wearing a brace for longer than four weeks without other types of treatment is a big problem because you could become very dependent on it.

 Resting too much or too little

-Resting too much leaves you weaker than before.
-Moving too much causes extra spasms, inflammation or even injury to the muscle.
-Finding the balance between resting and doing safe movements is key!
+Resting too much leaves you weaker than before, and moving too much can cause extra spasms, inflammation, or even injury to the muscle.
+Finding the balance between resting and making safe movements is critical.
+Let us help you get the proper treatment for your lower back muscle spasms and stop it from bothering you again.

 Physiotherapy treatment

 We can provide the best treatment for muscle pain and spasms in your lower back.
-We understand that you would want to pick something up without any fear of ‘spasming up’ or do a deadlift in the gym with confidence.
+We understand that you want to pick something up confidently without fear of ‘spasming up’ or doing a deadlift in the gym.
 That is why we are here to provide guidance and answers.
-Physiotherapists can implement a very effective and structured plan of action that treats all the aspects of your back spasms and gets you back to your life asap.
-Our physiotherapy treatment will help you to improve your muscle strength so that you are able to regain control of your local stabilisers and restore normal movement of your lower back.
+Physiotherapists implement a very effective and structured plan of action that treats all the aspects of your back spasms and gets you back to your life as soon and safely as possible.
+Our physiotherapy treatment program will help you improve your muscle strength to regain control of your local stabilizers and restore normal movement of your lower back.

-We will be looking at different aspects, like testing your lower back’s ability to bend and turn in different directions.
-And we will also look at muscle strengthrange of motion, flexibility and stability.
-Treatment for back muscle spasms will include: soft tissue massage, joint mobilisations, dry needling, strapping, laser therapy, nerve mobilisations and guiding you through a rehabilitation program of gradual strengthening, control and conditioning.
-It’s important that you commit to the treatment plan, as this improves your chances of successful long-term recovery.
+We will examine different aspects, like testing your lower back’s ability to bend and turn in different directions.
+Muscle strength, range of motion, flexibility, and stability are the crucial components we must regain.
+Treatment for back muscle spasms also incorporates guiding you through a rehabilitation program of gradual strengthening, control, and conditioning.
+Committing to the treatment plan improves your chances of successful long-term recovery.

 Phases of rehabilitation